-The objective function (13) and constraints (14), (16), and (21) remain unchanged from the restricted model.
-Constraints (17) and (20) are also adopted, but some limits had to be modified in order to consider the additional $\beta{k,j}$ variables.
-The other constraints are either new or were changed substantially.
-Inequalities (15) ensure that items are only assigned to a used stack j because this is not guaranteed anymore by the constraints (17), (18), and (19), which apart from that replace constraints (4) and (5).
-Constraints (18) and (19) ensure that the height of each stack j never exceeds the height of the stripe k it is contained in (equal to stack k's height).
-We split these constraints into "strictly less" and "less than or equal" constraints in order to avoid ambiguities when stacks have identical heights: The highest stack with the smallest index always determines the index k of the stripe.
-Inequalities (22) replace the height constraints for bins (8) and use expression (12) with the new variables $\delta{l,i,j}$ for calculating a bin's used height.
-Constraints (23) force variables $\delta{l,i,j}$ to be set to their intended values according to the definition in (11).
-Finally, inequalities (24) ensure that no stripes are packed into an unused bin.
+The objective function (16) and constraints (17), (19), and (24) remain unchanged from the restricted model.
+Constraints (20) and (23) are also adopted, but some limits had to be modified in order to consider the additional $\beta{k,j}$ variables.
+The other constraints are either new or were substantially changed.
+Constraints (4) and (5) are replaced by (20), (21), and (22).
+Since it is not guaranteed anymore that items are only assigned to a used stack j, inequalities (18) are introduced.
+Constraints (21) and (22) ensure that the height of each stack j never exceeds the height of the stripe k it is contained in (equal to stack k's height).
+We split these constraints into "strictly less" and "less than or equal to" constraints in order to avoid ambiguities when stacks have identical heights: The highest stack with the smallest index always determines the index k of the stripe.
+Inequalities (25) replace the height constraints for bins (8) and use expression (15) with the new variables $\delta{l,i,j}$ for calculating a bin's used height.
+Constraints (26) force variables $\delta{l,i,j}$ to be set to their intended values according to the definition in (14).
+Finally, inequalities (27) ensure that no stripes are packed into an unused bin.

-In total the ILP involves $O(n^3)$ variables and constraints, and is, according to our knowledge, the first polynomial sized ILP for 3-stage 2BP.
+In total the ILP uses $O(n^3)$ variables and constraints, and is, according to our knowledge, the first polynomial-sized ILP for 3-stage 2BP.